Universal Complexity Bounds Based on Value Iteration for Stochastic Mean Payoff Games and Entropy Games: Bounding the Complexity of Value Iteration

-\begin{remark} An alternative approach to compute the ergodic constant $\rho$ of the game with Shapley operator $F$ is to apply relative value iteration with Krasnoselskii-Mann damping, see~\cite{stott2020}, which consists in computing the sequences $y^k=F(x^{k-1})-\mytop(F(x^{k-1}))\mathbf{1}$, and $x^k = \alpha y^k + (1-\alpha) x^{k-1}$, for any $0<\alpha<1$.
-We have $\mybot(F(x^k)-x^k) \leq \rho \leq\mytop(F(x^k)-x^k)$, and it is shown there, as a consequence of a general result on Krasnoselskii-Mann iteration in Banach spaces~\cite{baillonbruck}, that as soon as $F$ admits a bias vector, $\|x^k - F(x^{k})\|_H \leq O(1/\sqrt{k})$, see~\cite[Coro.~13]{stott2020}.
+\begin{remark} An alternative approach to compute the ergodic constant $\rho$ of the game with Shapley operator $F$ is to apply relative value iteration with Krasno\-selskii--Mann damping, see~\cite{stott2020}, which consists in computing the sequences $y^k=F(x^{k-1})-\mytop(F(x^{k-1}))\mathbf{1}$, and $x^k = \alpha y^k + (1-\alpha) x^{k-1}$, for any $0<\alpha<1$.
+We have $\mybot(F(x^k)-x^k) \leq \rho \leq\mytop(F(x^k)-x^k)$, and it is shown there, as a consequence of a general result on Krasnoselskii--Mann iteration in Banach spaces~\cite{baillonbruck}, that as soon as $F$ admits a bias vector, $\|x^k - F(x^{k})\|_H \leq O(1/\sqrt{k})$, see~\cite[Coro.~13]{stott2020}.
 In this way, we obtain an approximation of $\rho$ with a precision $\epsilon$ in $O(1/\epsilon^2)$ iterations.
 In contrast, \cref{pr:approx_constant_value} provides an approximation of the same quality in only $O(1/\epsilon)$ iterations.
-However, note that relative value iteration with Krasnoselskii-Mann damping produces a vector $x:=x^k$ such that $ \rho + x -O(1/\sqrt{k}) \leq F(x)\leq \rho + x +O(1/\sqrt{k})$ when it stops after $k$ iterations, whereas Procedure~\textsc{ApproximateConstantMeanPayoff} returns {\em two} vectors $x$ and $y$ such that $\rho+ x -O(1/k) \leq F(x)$ and $F(y)\leq \rho+y +O(1/k)$.
+However, note that relative value iteration with Krasnoselskii--Mann damping produces a vector $x:=x^k$ such that $ \rho + x -O(1/\sqrt{k}) \leq F(x)\leq \rho + x +O(1/\sqrt{k})$ when it stops after $k$ iterations, whereas Procedure~\textsc{ApproximateConstantMeanPayoff} returns {\em two} vectors $x$ and $y$ such that $\rho+ x -O(1/k) \leq F(x)$ and $F(y)\leq \rho+y +O(1/k)$.
 In particular, this procedure returns a {\em pair} $(x,y)$ of approximate optimality certificates.
 Hence, by ``relaxing'' the constraint that ``$x=y$'' in the optimality certificates, we passed from an iteration complexity of $O(1/\epsilon^2)$ to $O(1/\epsilon)$ to get an $\epsilon$-approximation.
-Note also that Procedure~\textsc{ApproximateConstantMeanPayoff} differs from Krasnoselskii-Mann damping in the fact that it replaces a linear averaging of $x^{k-1}$ and $y^k$ by a non-linear ``averaging'' operation, taking a supremum or infimum of a normalized orbit, as in \cref{certify_bias}. \end{remark}
+Note also that Procedure~\textsc{ApproximateConstantMeanPayoff} differs from Krasnoselskii--Mann damping in the fact that it replaces a linear averaging of $x^{k-1}$ and $y^k$ by a non-linear ``averaging'' operation, taking a supremum or infimum of a normalized orbit, as in \cref{certify_bias}.
+Alternatively, we could rely on the recent result~\cite{Contreras2022}, showing that a Halpern-type iteration reaches a $O(1/\epsilon)$ iteration complexity bound, this would also lead to an $O(1/\epsilon)$ bound in our application, but only for games for which a bias vector does exist, whereas \Cref{pr:approx_constant_value} only requires $\ucw(F)=\lcw(F)$. \todo[color=red!30]{SG: added remark/ref to the result of contreras and cominetti} \end{remark}